ShorenaK/KIBI-E-COMMERCE-STORE/README.md

 "KIBI" e-commerce store is a webapplication that features the 7 RESTful routes The idea to build an e-cmoorece store to offer verioute selection of an amazing keyborads was born based on hobbiest among team members.
+"KIBI" e-commerce store is a webapplication that features the 7 RESTful routes The idea to build an e-cmoorece store to offer verioute selection of an amazing keyborads was born based on commen hobbiest that team members have.

 ## Features:
 View products.